mdp-toolkit/mdp-docs/source/examples/gsfa/gsfa.rst

 2. Idea behind GSFA
 -------------------

-Given a large number of high-dimensional labeled samples, supervised learning algorithms are often not feasible due to prohibitive computational requirements.
+With a large number of high-dimensional labeled samples, supervised learning is often not feasible due to prohibitive computational requirements.
 In such cases, the following general scheme based on hierarchical GSFA is proposed:

 1\.
 Transform the labeled data into structured data where the label information is implicitly encoded in the connections between the data points (samples).
 This permits using unsupervised learning algorithms such as SFA or its extension GSFA.

 2\.
 Use hierarchical processing to reduce the dimensionality, resulting in low-dimensional data with component similarities strongly dependent on the graph connectivity.
 Since the label information is encoded in the graph connectivity, the low-dimensional data is highly predictive of the labels.

 3\.
 Convert the (low-dimensional) data back to labeled data by combining the low-dimensional data points with the original labels or classes.
-This constitutes a dataset suitable for standard supervised learning methods, because the dimensionality has become manageable.
+This constitutes a dataset suitable for standard supervised learning methods because the dimensionality has become manageable.

 4\.
 Use standard supervised learning methods on the low-dimensional labeled data to estimate the labels.
-The unsupervised hierarchical network together with the supervised direct method constitute the classifier or regression architecture.
+The unsupervised hierarchical network, together with the supervised direct method, constitutes the classifier or regression architecture.

-In case of GSFA, the structured training data is called *training graph*, a weighted graph that has vertices representing the samples, vertex weights specifying a priori sample probabilities, and edge weights indicating desired output similarities derived from the labels.
+In the case of GSFA, the structured training data is called a *training graph*, a weighted graph that has vertices representing the samples, vertex weights specifying a priori sample probabilities, and edge weights indicating desired output similarities derived from the labels.

 .. image:: approach.png
     :width: 700px